Susan Koppenhaver, Director

 Please note that flu shots will be given between 10:30 A.M. to 11:30A.M. and you must register by calling the OFA at 845-340-3456.

 I hope to meet many of you at our Annual Hearings, at our Community Cafés, or at our events.
 Have a wonderful October!

 With Best Regards,

 A Message Patrick K. Ryan, Ulster County Executive

 Dear Ulster Seniors,

-Acting County Executive
+Ulster County Executive

 For many seniors seeking a way to get low-impact exercise that improves health and requires no special equipment, Tai Chi is an excellent solution.
 Many seniors throughout Ulster County are enjoying the benefits of Tai Chi.
 Research is showing that an extremely effective way for older adults to improve balance, fitness, and flexibility, and to reduce the risk of falls.
 Attending group Tai Chi classes is a great way to socialize with others.
 Watch local Tai Chi instructor Celeste Graves lead a class.